 - Click the "create offline member" button.

 - Complete the member form for the offline member you want to create and save it at the end.

 If you have a larger number of members, you can easily upload them all at once via a CSV-file.
 Please note that if you want to structure your members in groups, you will have to upload several files.
 When using a CSV-file, it's not possible to allocate individual members to different groups, but only the entire file.
 So it's more logical to create a csv-file for each group, and to upload these separately in the correct group.

 If you wish to upload all members including their data files, you must first

 - Download the csv file of your member form, available on the main member page: click the "export data" button on top of the member list.

 - Complete the csv file on your computer with all your members' information in the right columns.
-Please be reminded that if you wish to link your members to groups, you will have to create a csv file for each member group.
+Please do not change the first column (member ID), as this is the reference used by the platform to update the right fields for the right members.
+For new members, you don't have to add any ID.
+Also be reminded that if you wish to link your members to groups, you will have to create a csv file for each member group.

 - Below 'upload an invitation list', enter a reference name of your choosing (usually the same name as your CSV-file), click 'choose file' and select the correct csv file on your computer.

 - Decide if you want to link the members in this file to a specific group.
 If so, type the name of the group.

 - Click 'upload invitations' and, after a while, you will see all members appear in your member list as offline members.
 These members are now part of your 3nm community and, if you have added an email address for each of them, you can immediately start sending messages, activity invites, payment requests etc...